mphamsy/mphamsy.github.io/_projects/CNN_age_gender.md

 **Gender branch:**
 - The binary classification is a much easier task and should be linearly separable in a non-linear feature dimension space introduced by the Relu activation function.
 - The gender branch contains two Convolution-Relu-BatchNormalisation-MaxPooling layers that produce feature maps of dimensions 32x32x32 and 16x16x64, respectively.
 The size is reduced further to 8x8x64 before flattening.
-- We then added two hidden dense Relu layers of size 256 and 64 connected to a single neuron activated by sigmoid function.
+- Twohidden dense Relu layers of size 256 and 64 connected to a single neuron activated by sigmoid function.
 25% dropout is used between these layers.

 **Age branch:**
-- We found the regression task to be more challenging, hence, we decided to introduce higher order of non-linearity by adding more convolutional blocks to the age branch.
+- The regression task for age estimation has proven to be more challenging, hence, to introduce higher order of non-linearity; more convolutional blocks to the age branch were added.
 - The age branch consisted of 6 consecutive convolutional blocks.
 The feature maps outputted were of dimension 8x8x64 and were fed into two dense Relu layers with 25% dropout connected to a single neuron activated by a linear function.

 **Architecture:**